 - Step 4 – Obtain an EIN

-Alaska law does not require the name of an entity to be reserved prior to filing.
-However, the individual filing the Articles of Incorporation needs to ensure the name they plan on using for their entity has not already been taken.
-Use the state’s business search tool to confirm the intended name is available.
+The individual forming the LLC needs to ensure the business name they plan to use has not already been taken.
+Use the state’s business search tool to confirm that the intended name is available.

-This can be done online or by mail.
-The online method is recommended due to it being the faster (and simpler) method.
+Filing the Articles of Organization (for Alaskan entities) or the Certificate of Registration (for foreign entities) can be done online or by mail.
+The online filing method is recommended due to it being the faster and simpler option.

 Method 1 – Online

-- Enter credit card information (for the fee of $250)
+- Enter credit card information (for the $250 filing fee).

-- Complete the articles of organization, the contact information sheet, and input the credit card information for the $350 fee.
+- Input the credit card information needed to pay the $350 fee.

 Although state law doesn’t require an operating agreement to be filed, creating one is well worth the effort due to the benefits it provides.